XD2Sketch/full-stack-coding-challenge/README.md

 - Async/Await

 ### Nice to have
-- Clean code (run linters, prettier)
-- Conventional Commit Messages
 - Gitflow Branch Naming
-- Swagger
-- ESM over CommonJS (also backend if possible)

-### Very nice to have:
-- Github Actions to run linting and tests

 ### General Stuff:
 - How you split code for components